5 Successful Rebranding Examples to Get Inspired By

 Keds’ popularity increased through the 60’s and 70’s with their athletic line, and again in the 80’s and early 90’s with DJ Tanner (Full House) and Kelly Kapowski (Saved By The Bell) sporting shoes.

 Keds didn’t so much blunder as it fell out of favor.
 The brand didn’t keep up with current trends and failed to appeal to the upcoming millennial generation.
-It chased its aging consumer base that simply didn’t want to wear the same shoes that they wore in their 80’s heyday.
+It chased its ageing consumer base that simply didn’t want to wear the same shoes that they wore in their 80’s heyday.

 The Turning Point